Civilians flee as two big Syria battles enter decisive phases

 The Syrian war entered its eighth year this week having killed half a million people and driven more than 11 million from their homes, including nearly 6 million who have fled abroad in one of the worst refugee crises of modern times.

-The government launched its assault on eastern Ghouta a month ago, and Turkey began its cross-border campaign in Afrin in January.
-In both cases, hundreds of thousands of civilians have been trapped inside areas encircled on the battlefield.
+The government launched its offensive on eastern Ghouta a month ago, and Turkey began its cross-border assault in Afrin in January.
+In both cases, hundreds of thousands of civilians have been trapped inside encircled pockets on the battlefield.

-Backed by Russia and Iran, government forces have thrust deep into eastern Ghouta, splintering the area into three separate enclaves.
-The United Nations believes up to 400,000 people have been trapped inside the rebel-held area of densely populated farms and satellite towns on the outskirts of the capital, with virtually no access to food or medicine.
+Backed by Russia and Iran, government forces have thrust deep into eastern Ghouta on the capital’s outskirts, splintering the rebel enclave into three separate zones.
+The United Nations believes up to 400,000 people have been trapped in the Ghouta’s satellite towns and farmland, short of food and medicine.

-For the first time since the government unleashed the Ghouta offensive, one of the deadliest of the war, residents are fleeing in their thousands, carrying children and belongings on foot from rebel-held territory to reach government positions.
+For the first time in the month since the government unleashed the Ghouta offensive, one of the deadliest of the war, residents are fleeing in their thousands, carrying children and belongings on foot to government positions.

+An estimated 12,000-16,000 people had left eastern Ghouta in recent days, while fighting in the Afrin region had reportedly displaced more than 48,000, said Linda Tom, a spokeswoman for the U.N. humanitarian affairs office (OCHA) in Syria.

+The Syrian army and allied forces have recaptured 70 percent of the territory that was under insurgent control in the enclave, it said on Friday.

+The military statement said that after it secured the exit of thousands of civilians, authorities provided them with medical care and shelters.
+“The army’s general command calls on the sons of our noble people to come out,” it added.

-Moscow and Damascus accuse the rebels of having forced people to stay in harm’s way to use them as human shields.
-The rebels deny this and say the aim of the government assault is to depopulate opposition areas.
+Moscow and Damascus accuse the rebels of having forced people to stay in harm’s way as human shields.
+The rebels deny this and say the government aims to depopulate opposition areas.

-The Observatory said air strikes in eastern Ghouta killed 47 people in the town of Kafr Batna and another 10 people in Saqba on Friday.
-It said Russian aircraft had carried out the strikes.
-Syrians believe they can distinguish Russian aircraft from those of the Syrian army because the Russians fly at higher altitude.
+The Observatory said air strikes in eastern Ghouta killed 80 people, including 14 children, in the towns of Kafr Batna, Saqba and Harasta on Friday.

-Syrian State TV broadcast footage of men, women and children walking along a dirt road near the town of Hammouriyeh, many of them carrying bags, to escape rebel-held areas.
-Some waved to the camera and said the rebels had stopped them from leaving.
+Syrian State TV broadcast footage of men, women and children walking along a dirt road near the town of Hammouriyeh, many of them carrying bags, to leave rebel towns.
+Some waved to the camera and said the factions had stopped them from going out.

-Russian news agencies reported that around 3,300 people had come out on Friday morning.
-An army officer at Hawsh Nasri, where hundreds of people gathered, told Reuters that many more people were expected to leave on Friday.
+Russian news agencies reported that more than 4,000 people had come out on Friday.

-Around 5,000 people were sheltering at the nearby town of Adra and many more would arrive on Friday, the Adra mayor said.
-“Today we are expecting a big number,” Jassem al-Mahmoud said.
+The Istanbul-based spokesman for Failaq al-Rahman, the rebel faction controlling the pocket that has seen the exodus, says the safety of civilians could not be guaranteed in government areas.

+The mayor of the nearby army-held town of Adra, Jassem al-Mahmoud, said around 5,000 people were sheltering there so far and as many as 50,000 were expected, who would be guaranteed food and medical help.

+The U.N. children’s fund UNICEF said it had response plans in place to cope with 50,000 people leaving eastern Ghouta.

-The exodus began on Thursday with thousands fleeing the southernmost of the three Ghouta pockets.
+The outflow began on Thursday with thousands fleeing the southernmost of the three Ghouta pockets.
 Russia said more than 12,000 people left on Thursday.

-The eastern Ghouta town of Douma, where many people are sheltering, has been spared the worst of the shelling in recent days, a resident said.

 During campaigns to recover other areas, the Syrian government has taken territory by allowing rebel fighters and opposition activists safe passage out to insurgent-held areas at the Turkish border.
 Russia has offered similar safe passage to rebels who leave eastern Ghouta, but so far they have refused.

 The Ghouta and Afrin campaigns have both continued despite a U.N.
-Security Council demand for a ceasefire.
-Moscow and Damascus argue the enemies they target in Ghouta are terrorists unprotected by the truce.
+Security Council demand for a 30-day ceasefire.
+Moscow and Damascus argue the rebels they target in Ghouta are terrorists unprotected by the truce.
 Turkey says the same of the Kurdish YPG militia it is fighting in Afrin.

 The foreign ministers of Turkey, Iran and Russia convened a meeting in the Kazakh capital Astana to discuss the situation in Syria.
 The three states last year agreed to contain the conflict on several fronts with “de-escalation zones”, while simultaneously pursuing own military objectives in Syria.